Introduction to South West Area Statement

 We need your continued support to progress the opportunities and actions we set out earlier and in this section.
-We will be continuing our conversations with you on how best to take this forward – both in terms of delivery and in refining the detail where further work is needed.
-This is likely to involve more focused work on specific themes or around particular geographical areas (e.g. the opportunity catchments).
+We will be continuing our conversations with you on how best to take this forward – both in terms of delivery and in refining the detail where further work is needed; this is likely to involve more focussed work on specific themes or around particular geographical areas (e.g. the opportunity catchments).

 So, we encourage all stakeholders, existing and new, to get involved - further details on how to do this are in the next section.

-In delivering any actions an integrated and collaborative approach will need to be taken, reflecting the principles of SMNR and incorporating the five ‘ways of working’ from the Well-being of Future Generations Act.
+In delivering any actions we will take an integrated and collaborative approach, reflecting the principles of SMNR and incorporating the five ‘ways of working’ from the Well-being of Future Generations Act.